 Precision Medicine

-The Precision Medicine Programme is strategically aligned with the Northern Ireland Biobank (NIB) to deliver biomarker research using high quality biosamples.
-Central to the programme is the Precision Medicine Centre of Excellence which was established to drive clinical adoption of research innovations, bridging the academic-industry interface to facilitate rapid translation of research into clinical practice.
+Our Precision Medicine Programme is strategically aligned with the Northern Ireland Biobank (NIB) to deliver biomarker research using high quality biosamples.
+Central to the programme is the Precision Medicine Centre of Excellence (PMC), established to drive clinical adoption of research innovations, bridging the academic-industry interface and thus facilitating rapid translation of research into clinical practice.
+PMC is the only academic-based UKAS accredited clinical laboratory in the UK, and its work has enabled sequencing of 70% of NI cancer patients tumours, and has made novel therapies available now to more than 4,000 cancer patients per year in Northern Ireland.

 Digital Health

-Tumour Epidemiology research, conducted in close collaboration with colleagues from the Centre for Public Health (CPH) and the NI Cancer Registry, is strategically positioned for disease prevention and early diagnosis/detection, enabling the identification of individuals at different levels of risk within the population for stratified interventions such as chemoprevention or enhanced surveillance.
-We have particular expertise in the genetic epidemiology of prostate, breast and colorectal cancers.
+Our Cancer Epidemiology research is conducted in close collaboration with colleagues from the Centre for Public Health (CPH) and the NI Cancer Registry.
+Aimed at cancer prevention and early diagnosis/detection, this work enables the identification of individuals at different levels of risk within the population, allowing stratified interventions such as chemoprevention, lifestyle changes and enhanced surveillance.
+We have particularly robust expertise in the genetic epidemiology of prostate, breast and colorectal cancers and early detection of oesophageal cancer.

 Global Contribution